Yidiny language: Consonants

-Yidiny consonants, with no underlyingly voiceless consonants, are posited.
+Yidiny consonants, with no underlyingly voiceless consonants, are posited by Dixon.

 Dixon (1977) gives the two rhotics as a "trilled apical rhotic" and a "retroflex continuant".

 Grammar

 The Yidiny language has a number of particles that change the meaning of an entire clause.
 These, unlike other forms in the language, such as nouns, verbs and gender markers, have no grammatical case and take no tense inflections.